ros-autom/husky/husky_gazebo/README.md

 Husky Gazebo
 ======

-Copy the model file into the /home/"user name"/.gazebo
+Copy the model folder into the /home/"user name"/.gazebo